crownloyal/side-navigation/README.md

 `navigation`: querySelector for the main navigation container

-`toggleButton`: querySelector for the main navigation container
+`toggleButton`: querySelector for the menu toggle button

 `position`: (optional :: string) is either 'left' or 'right' and describes from where the navigation slides in, default: 'left'